 Spain was married to Austria, proposed to marry Veneziano (who he lusted for in Italy's teen years to the point of making Italy creeped out) and Romano, he has a fantasy of having the Italy brothers as his personal maids, but he also has shown interest in random girls.

-Hungary was once married to Austria, but in a recent strip, practically flirts with Ukraine.
+Hungary was once married to Austria, but in a volume 4 strip, practically flirts with Ukraine.

 Throughout the series, Shinji Ikari of Neon Genesis Evangelion shows plenty of interest in the many pretty girls he's surrounded with.
 It is only after Kaworu comes along in episode 24 that we find out that he wouldn't mind a sufficiently pretty boy, either.